potruamani/creatingVenvAndCloningGitRepo/README.md

 # creatingVenvAndCloningGitRepo

+NOTE:
+  This script only works with python3 and above
 USAGE:
   1. This script will create a directory clone the git repo into that directory
   2. Change clone_url in the script to your choice of url